AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

    Check the uptime and load of the login node: ``uptime`` and ``htop`` (``q`` to quit - if ``htop`` is not available, then ``top`` works almost as well).
-What else can you learn about the node?
+What else can you learn about the comuter you are connected to?
 (You'll learn more about these in :doc:`cluster-shell`, this is just a preview to fill some time.)

    .. solution::